Equivariant Khovanov Homology of Periodic Links: Khovanov bracket of a periodic links

-Before proceeding further, one remark is in order.
-During the construction of the Khovanov's bracket $\khbracket{D}$ it was necessary to multiply each summand of the differential with $\pm 1$.
-This particular choice of signs forces us to do the same with maps between complexes.

-Recall from \cite{BarNatan} that we need to number all crossings of $D$ and based on that impose an ordering of the set of crossings.
-Consider two vector spaces -- $W$ spanned by the crossings of $D$ and its exterior algebra $V = \Lambda^{\ast} W$.
-Each Kauffman state of $D$ can be labeled with a unique vector from the distinguished basis of $V$, consisting of vectors of the form
+Let us now proceed to the description of the map induced by $\Sigma_{H}$ on \(\khbracket{\mathcal{D}}\).
+First, we need to number crossings of $\mathcal{D}$.
+Next, consider two vector spaces: $W$~which is spanned by the crossings of $\mathcal{D}$ and its exterior algebra $V = \Lambda^{\ast} W$.
+Define the \textit{distinguished basis} of $V$ to be the basis consisting of vectors of the form \begin{linenomath*}